 Arc of Nebraska offers a range of programs and services to meet the needs of those with intellectual and developmental disabilities.
 They help families by providing programs, information, and resources.
-The Arc focuses on issues including: voting, employment, special education, Medicaid, and waiting lists.
-Local Arc chapters are located throughout the state and provide a variety of programs and services specific to their area.
+The Arc focuses on issues including: voting, employment, special education, Medicaid, and the DD waiting list.
+Local Arc chapters are located throughout the state.